Today we're going to be covering Chris Benoit, aka the Rabbit Wolverine.

 She was getting loved.

-Like the the thing that these girls don't get with like the OnlyFans stuff, is like you might get a few months that are good, but at some point it's gonna drop off, and you're not gonna be able to sustain it long term, especially when you're like Totless, like a lot of these chicks that be on OnlyFans.
+Like, the thing that these girls don't get with like the OnlyFans stuff is like, you might get a few months that are good, but at some point it's going to drop off and you're not going to be able to sustain it long term, especially when you're tautless, like a lot of these chicks that be on OnlyFans.

-This this whole like five, ten years from now, we're gonna look at this like OnlyFans era and be like, yo, if you were like, and and here's the thing, there's gonna probably be like an OnlyFans encyclopedia out there somewhere, and they're gonna have like a database where they're like, what's your girl ever on OnlyFans?
+This, this whole, like, five, ten years from now, we're going to look at this like OnlyFans era and be like, yo, if you were like, and here's the thing, there's going to probably be like an OnlyFans encyclopedia out there somewhere, and they're going to have like a database where they're like, was your girl ever on OnlyFans?

-And you could go on there and like search your chick and make sure it makes sure she was never on that shit, man.
+And you could go on there and like search your chick and make sure she was never on that shit, man.

-But uh that's the world that we're in now, man.
+But that's the world that we're in now, man.

 That's really the world that we're in now.

-Uh but anyway, we got a documentary to cover here um with Chris Benoit, guys.
+But anyway, we got a documentary to cover here with Chris Benoit, guys, from YouTube.

 Oh, yeah, yeah.